A Girls’ Getaway to the North Carolina High Country

 Please exercise caution and obey all rules and warnings posted near waterfalls.

 Since this is a girls’ getaway, a post-waterfall stop at Linville Falls Winery seems like the perfect way to catch your breath and support a family-owned, 60-acre farm specializing in Cabernet Sauvignon and Riesling.
-Afterward, head to dinner at Blind Squirrel Brewery and restaurant.
+Enjoy a tasting or a whole bottle on the patio, and see if your visit overlaps with any one of its events throughout the year, including the Annual Grape Stomp or Honey Bee Festival.